 – Build with cement block and the typical metal-sheet roofing when feasible to economize, use brick for decorating and highlighting only.
 Bricks are very time-consuming to build with.

-– Shop around for doors and windows prices range greatly.
+– Shop around for stainless steel plate sizes to make doors and windows prices range greatly.

 – When building an elevated floor or multiple floors find someone to rent you their construction wood planks, the ones they use to hold up the cement.

 – Have your own pick-up truck type vehicle during construction and save greatly on transport costs.

 – Once your floor and support columns are in most of the heavy lifting is done and you can reduce personnel.

 – Always be prepared for construction projects in new countries to cost 50-75% more than you planned for if managing yourself.

 – Although feasible and even a bit fun, if you aren’t a builder it’s really not a good idea to manage a construction project yourself.